-- 1. Set the parking brake and apply the regular brake pedal. - 2.
-Turn the ignition to ON/RUN with the engine off, and shift the transmission to N (Neutral). - Turn the transfer case dial to Two-Wheel Drive High, Four-Wheel Drive High, or AUTO.
+- 1. Set the parking brake and apply the brake pedal. - 2.
+Turn the ignition to ON/RUN with the engine off. - Shift the transmission to N (Neutral).

-After the transfer case has shifted out of N (Neutral), the N (Neutral) light will go out.

-4. Release the parking brake prior to moving the vehicle.
+- 4. Turn the transfer case knob to the desired setting. - After the transfer case has shifted out of N (Neutral), the N (Neutral) light will go out. - 5.
+Release the parking brake. - 6.
+Start the engine and shift the transmission to the desired gear.